Exploiting structural observability and graph colorability for optimal sensor placement in water distribution networks: Introduction

-In literature, several methods using observability theory for sensor placement have been proposed.
+In the literature, several methods using observability theory for sensor placement have been proposed.
 In \cite{geelen2021optimal,bopardikar2021randomized}, two approaches utilizing the observability Gramian to guarantee observability and maximize the minimum eigenvalue of the Gramian to enhance detectability are presented.
 The method introduced in \cite{montanari2020observability} extends this by examining the ratio between the minimum and maximum eigenvalues of the observability Gramian.
-However, these methods rely on the assumption that the model parameters are known, e.g., pipe lengths, diameters, flow resistance, and demand patterns, and can be sensitive to deviations in these model parameters.
+However, these methods rely on the assumption that the model parameters are known.
 For WDNs, these parameters are often uncertain or unknown, which can result in unobservable outcomes in scenarios where these values vary.
-A method that accounts for some variations in parameters is proposed in \cite{taha2021revisiting}.
-They present an algorithm that places sensors such that the state estimation error of a Kalman filter estimator is minimized, thereby enhancing network-wide observability.
-Furthermore, the method in \cite{zhang2024functional} accounts for an even larger set of uncertainties by developing a new algorithm based on structural functional observability (SFO).
-Their approach provides necessary and sufficient conditions for observability without relying on system observability decomposition and offers efficient greedy heuristics for selecting a minimal number of sensors from a predetermined set.
-Although these methods are promising, they are primarily developed for linear dynamical models while WDN models are generally nonlinear \cite{chaudhry2014applied}.
-Therefore, initial sensors would be required to gather pressure and flow rate data to determine their average values for linearization.
-Additionally, the observability guarantees would only hold locally around the linearization point \cite{lee1967foundations}.
-Thus, it would be beneficial to develop a method that considers uncertainties in model parameters and guarantees the observability of the WDN.
+A method that accounts for some parameter variations is proposed in \cite{taha2021revisiting}.
+They present a sensor placement algorithm that minimizes the Kalman filter state estimation error.
+Furthermore, the method in \cite{zhang2024functional} accounts for an even more extensive set of uncertainties by developing a new algorithm based on structural functional observability.
+Their approach provides necessary and sufficient conditions for observability and offers greedy heuristics for selecting a sensor placement configuration from a predetermined set.
+Although these methods are promising, they either focus on linear models, need previous data for linearization, account for a limited set of uncertainties, or rely on algorithms that do not necessarily yield minimal or optimal sensor configurations.
+However, WDN models are generally nonlinear \cite{chaudhry2014applied} and subject to parametric uncertainties.
+Moreover, since sensor placement in WDNs is costly, minimizing the number of sensors is desirable.
+Thus, it would be beneficial to develop a method that considers uncertainties in model parameters and guarantees the observability of the WDN, resulting in an optimal sensor placement configuration.